stefwong/flowstacks/README.md

 --StackExchange

 MVP:
---Search
+--Search Q&A
---Filter
+--Sort by relevance & upvotes
---Responsive Multi-Column Layout
+--Responsiveness

 Post-MVP Goals:
 --Refined CSS & UI/UX Design
---More refined and/or complex filtering and querying.
+--More refined and/or complex filtering and querying